fdazen/fda-documentation/rooms_set_up.md

+##**How To Use Floors**

-- **HOW TO USE FLOORS**: When you log in into your account, go to the Frontdesk Tab: on the right hand side there will be a scroll down menu with the tag _View by Type_.
+When you log in into your account, go to the Frontdesk Tab: on the right hand side there will be a scroll down menu with the tag _View by Type_.
 Click on the scroll down menu and select _View by Floor_ to visualize your rooms grouped by floors.

 ![Floors_6.png]({{site.baseurl}}/images/Floors_6.png)